-The Falcon Zero F360 is $149.95 at Amazon, including a 32GB SD card and everything you need to mount it in your car.
+The Falcon Zero F360 is affordable on Amazon, and includes a 32GB SD card and everything you need to mount it in your car.
 That includes a USB cable sufficiently long enough to go all the way around your windshield, some little tabs to help secure it around the windshield, and a 3-port USB adapter for your cigarette lighter.
 I personally found the included windshield hooks insufficient, and ended up buying a pack of these, which were much better.

 I’ve been looking for a replacement that would offer better nighttime coverage than the Falcon F360 After seeing a few online comments about the Vantrue N2 Pro, I decided to give it a try.

 Vantrue has a number of dashcams, but they only have two dual-camera models.
 The N2 Dual Camera and the N2 Pro.
 They are alike in every respect, except the N2 Pro offers 1080P on the rear camera.
 As of this writing, the Dual Camera is $169.95 and the N2 Pro is only $149.98!
 (Normally, the n2 Pro is $199.).
 I purchased and reviewed the N2 Pro.
 The difference between them is the Pro supports 1080P on both cameras, where the N2 Dual Dash supports 720P.